Why Warmup the Learning Rate? Underlying Mechanisms and Improvements: Warmup Mechanisms of Gradient and Adaptive Methods

-\textbf{(C1) Natural Progressive Sharpening} (top row of \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}): The combined effect of the network naturally increasing sharpness while the learning rate is also being increased results in a ``head-on collision" at which the network reaches the instability threshold $\eta_c$.
-This causes the loss to increase, leading to a decrease in sharpness and facilitating a return to stability.
+\textbf{(C1) Natural Progressive Sharpening} ($\alpha > 0$; top row of \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}): The combined effect of naturally increasing sharpness while the learning rate is also being increased results in a ``head-on collision" at which the instability threshold is exceeded ($\eta_t > \eta_c$).
+This causes the loss to increase, leading to a decrease in sharpness.
+Once the sharpness has decreased appreciably, the stability is restored ($\eta_t < \eta_c$).
 As training proceeds, both sharpness and learning rate continue to increase, again surpassing the instability threshold.
 This results in a \it persistent catapult cycle\rm, characterized by $\eta_t \approx \nicefrac{2}{\lambda_t^H} \approx \eta_c$, for the remainder of the warmup period, as seen in \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}(b).

-\textbf{(C2) Natural Sharpness Reduction} (bottom row of \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}): The network is naturally already reducing its sharpness during early training.
+\textbf{(C2) Natural Sharpness Reduction} ($\alpha < 0$; bottom row of \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}): The network is naturally already reducing its sharpness during early training.
 However, if the learning rate is increased sufficiently quickly, eventually the instability threshold will be reached (akin to a ``rear-end collision"), causing the loss to increase.
-For small enough learning rates, the increased loss induces a dramatically more pronounced decrease in sharpness than would naturally occur, ultimately restoring stability.
+For small enough learning rates, the increased loss induces a dramatically more pronounced decrease in sharpness than would naturally occur, ultimately restoring stability ($\eta_t < \eta_c $).
 To exceed the instability threshold again, the learning rate must significantly increase to account for the decreased sharpness, potentially requiring considerable training steps.
 Consequently, training experiences one or more separated catapults during the warmup phase, as seen in Figure \ref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}(c, d).
 This contrasts with the progressive sharpening case, where training enters a continuous catapult cycle after reaching the instability threshold for the first time.
 Notably, training may eventually reach a very flat region of the landscape during warmup, with gradients pointing towards increasing sharpness (e.g., $T_{\text{wrm}} = 64$ in \Cref{fig:mechanisms_fcns_mse_sgd_B5000_cifar10}(d)).
 Upon reaching such a region, the dynamics aligns with the natural progressive sharpening scenario.